rusty-reebs/mysite/_pages/about.markdown

 permalink: /about/
 ---

 Hi, I'm Russell.
 I am a self-taught full stack developer from 🇨🇦&nbsp;Canada.
-I am currently looking for a role as a software engineer, front end developer, or full stack developer.

 My developer career intentions are to:

-* work fully remote,
 * be part of a fun and dynamic team,
 * contribute to meaningful projects,
 * continuously advance my programming skills and become better every day.